 At night, I use the charged power bank to power my kindle, phone, camera and other small devices.

-- Charging of small devices don’t take up as much energy as other large appliances such as TV, dryer, Aircon etc.
+- Charging of small devices do not take up as much energy as compared to other large appliances such as TV, dryer, Aircon etc.

 7. Other environmental tips for an eco-friendly home